Why Are There No Armenians In Nagorno-Karabakh

-Why Are There No Armenians in Nagorno-Karabakh? — is a 2024 report conducted and published by the non-governmental organization Freedom House that examines the consequences of military actions and Azerbaijan's policies toward the ethnic Armenian population of Nagorno-Karabakh.
+Why Are There No Armenians in Nagorno-Karabakh? is a 2024 report conducted and published by the non-governmental organization Freedom House that examines the consequences of military actions and Azerbaijan's policies toward the ethnic Armenian population of Nagorno-Karabakh.
 The report states that Azerbaijan conducted a deliberate campaign of ethnic cleansing against the Armenians in the region, resulting in the end of a millennia-old Armenian presence in Nagorno-Karabakh.

-The study was conducted by researches from Freedom House, in collaboration with six partner organizations specializing in field research and documentation of war crimes.
+The study was conducted by researchers from Freedom House, in collaboration with six partner organizations specializing in field research and documentation of war crimes.

 Background

 The Nagorno-Karabakh region was disputed between Azerbaijan and the breakaway Republic of Artsakh, which had an ethnic Armenian population and was supported by neighbouring Armenia, until the dissolution of Republic of Artsakh on 28 September 2023.
 Between 19 and 20 September 2023, Azerbaijan launched a large-scale military offensive against the self-declared breakaway state of Artsakh.
 The offensive and subsequent surrender resulted in a flight of Nagorno-Karabakh Armenians, in which nearly the entire population of Nagorno-Karabakh fled the region for neighboring countries, primarily Armenia.